pyca/cryptography/docs/installation.rst

 .. warning::
     OpenSSL 1.0.0 is no longer supported by the OpenSSL project.
-Cryptography will drop support for it in a future release.
+Cryptography will drop support for it in the next release.

 On Windows
 ----------